-- The previously used heating value in the Energy Balance for gasoline of 44.0 MJ/kg was assumed to be applicable to the start of the time series, i.e. 1970.
-The $\rm CO_2$ emission factor was assumed to be 3200 g/kg fuel. - The (average) measurement results from Olivier (2004) were assumed to be applicable to lead-free gasoline without added biofuels, which was measured at the time. - The decrease of the heating value between 1970 and 2004 was assumed to be resulting from the replacement of lead by oxygenates.
+- The previously used heating value in the Energy Balance for gasoline of 44.0 MJ/kg (result from oil questionnaire) was assumed to be applicable to the start of the time series, i.e. 1970.
+The CO2 emission factor was assumed to be 3200 g/kg fuel (Olivier, 2004). - The (average) composition of gasoline based on measurement results (carbon, hydrogen and heat content) from Olivier (2004) were assumed to be applicable to lead-free gasoline without added biofuels, which was measured at the time. - The decrease of the heating value between 1970 and 2004 was assumed to be resulting from the replacement of lead by other antiknock agents.
 The decrease of the lead content of gasoline between 1986 and 1997 was used as a proxy to construct a time series. - The increase in the heating value between 2004 and 2015 was assumed to be resulting from the addition of bioethanol in the market fuel.
 As such, the increase of the amount of bioethanol added to the market fuel was used as a proxy for the increase of the heating value between 2004 and 2015.